 Google Maps is most sought and used Android App for location services.
 The App has over 1.5 Billion downloads and is also used as an API service by other independent Apps for Food delivery & product availability by using location tracking.

-Google Maps work in a very simple way by using your network to pin point your device location using a GPS system embedded in your phone.
+Google Maps work in a very simple way by using your network to pinpoint your device location using a GPS system embedded in your phone.

-Today I will tell you few solutions to fix the problem with incorrect Map Location on Android.
+Today I will tell you a few solutions to fix the problem with incorrect Map Location on Android.

-Factors Effecting GPS Location
+Factors Affecting GPS Location

 - The number of GPS satellites at the current location